CLIP: Woke-proof your life. Author Teresa Mull explains how

 Most Viral MomentsSee More

+In today’s society, the influence of woke anti-life ideologies has become widespread.
+However, Catholic author Teresa Mull offers a guiding light for pro-life and pro-family advocates, sharing invaluable insights on safeguarding their values amidst the prevalence of the LGBT agenda.
-Woke-proof your life.
-Author Teresa Mull explains how!
-Author Teresa Mull unveils strategies for pro-life and pro-family advocates to safeguard against pervasive woke anti-life forces.
-Her new book, ‘Woke-Proof Your Life: A Handbook on Escaping Modern, Political Madness and Shielding Yourself and Your Family by Living a More Self-Sufficient, Fulfilling Life,’ delves into the core tenets and dangers of woke ideology.

-Mull emphasizes the vital role of returning to traditional American family values, rooted in Jesus Christ, as the ultimate defense against these forces.
-She offers pro-life and pro-family activists the guidance needed to cultivate a Christ-centered Culture of Life that is impervious to destructive societal trends.
+In her latest book, ‘Woke-Proof Your Life: A Handbook on Escaping Modern, Political Madness and Shielding Yourself and Your Family by Living a More Self-Sufficient, Fulfilling Life,’ Mull delves into the core principles and potential pitfalls of woke ideology.
+She emphasizes the significance of returning to traditional American family values, deeply rooted in the teachings of Jesus Christ, as the only path to “woke-proof” your life and protect your family.

+Mull’s work equips pro-life and pro-family activists with the answers they’ve been seeking.
+It empowers them to construct a Culture of Life firmly centered on Christ, resilient against the current societal trends that are causing harm to our communities.
+Discover how to fortify your values and preserve the essence of family in an ever-changing world through Mull’s illuminating insights.

 HELP US FIGHT THE LIES OF THE MAINSTREAM MEDIA AND SPREAD THE TRUTH AROUND THE WORLD: https://give.lifesitenews.com